simon-frankau/toy-tcp/README.md

 ======

 This is a toy TCP/IP stack implementation, in order to practice my understanding of TCP/IP as I work through TCP/IP Illustrated.
+It hooks into the rest of the system through PPP.

+Yes, I could have gone for TUN/TAP, but I'd learn less, and might end up somewhat more system-specific.

+It's not even alpha yet.
+It doesn't even establish an IP-level link right now.

 To use
 ------